bpowers24/Demo-Repo/README.md

 - [ ] If you agree with them, accept their pull request.
 - [ ] Delete the branch.
 Notify Team B and have them delete the branch on their local machines.

-### Task 3: Create `zoo_animals_processed.csv` and plots
+### Task 3: Plot results and answer our objectives
-Team C:
+1. Which zoos have a threatened species?
+2. Of the threatened species, how many of those individuals are outside of their normal weight?

+Everyone should complete the following:
-- [ ] Create a new branch called `create_processed_file`.
+- [ ] Pull/fetch the latest changes
-- [ ] On the new branch, open the `zoo_project.Rproj` file.
+- [ ] On the main branch, open the `zoo_project.Rproj` file.
-- [ ] Open the `QAQC_zoo_aniamls.R` file and run the script, including writing out the new `zoo_animals_processed.csv` file.
+- [ ] Open `QAQC_zoo_animals.R`.
-- [ ] Open `plots_zoo_animals.R` script and run it.
+- [ ] Run the entire script.
-- [ ] Compare plots to the answer plots in the Figures folder.
+- [ ] Use the plots to answer the questions.
-	- [ ] If the figures look good, then commit your changes.
-	- [ ] If there is an issue, then submit an issue and assign Bibi to it.
-		- [ ] Bibi will go to that branch and make any changes needed to fix the code.
-Commit and push.
-		- [ ] Brie will pull and try to run the scripts again.
-If figures look good, then will commit changes.
-- [ ] Return to GitHub web browser and submit a pull request.
+- [ ] Return to this GitHub issue and post your answers as a comment.
-- [ ] Bibi will review and accept the pull request.

 ## Resources
 - For help with GitHub related tasks, see [GitHub_Resources](https://github.com/bpowers24/Demo-Repo/blob/create-zoo-project/GitHub_Resources.md).